 On demand warehousing is when retailers ‘switch on and off’ warehousing services when required, to meet the changing demands of their business.
 It may primarily refer to storage space but can also include warehouse stock returns and rework.

-With on demand warehousing, warehouse operators effectively rent out storage space and contract out related fulfillment and/or reverse logistics services under short-term agreements that can be put in place quickly to meet customers’ developing needs.
+With on demand warehousing, warehouse operators effectively rent out storage space and contract out related fulfilment and/or reverse logistics services under short-term agreements that can be put in place quickly to meet customers’ developing needs.

 Customers benefit from being able to cater for increased demand for their products without having to make long term commitments that they may not be able to sustain.

 Warehouse operators, meanwhile, maximise their income by aiming to maintain their warehouse at as-close-to-full capacity as possible at all times.

 Offering on demand warehousing is particularly helpful for warehouse operators who have recently moved to larger premises to cater for increased demand, but who do not yet have the regular custom to fill all the newly available space.
 They can effectively rent out the additional space to whoever needs it on a short-term basis.

 The majority of supply chains were built for the pre-internet era, when stock was sold in centralised marketplaces (i.e. shops).
 Therefore, logistics networks were built to transport goods to store shelves, not to customers’ doorsteps.